JvanKatwijk/dabradio/README.md

 Raspberry PI
 ------------------------------------------------------------------

-The dabradio software runs pretty well on the author's RPI-2.
-The average load on the 4 cores is somewhere between 50 and 60 percent.
+The dabradio software runs pretty well on the author's RPI-2 ans 3 The average load on the 4 cores on the RPI2 is somewhere between 50 and 60 percent, on the RPI3B+ it is well below 50 percent.

 One remark: getting "sound" is not always easy.
 Be certain that you have installed the alsa-utils, and that you are - as non-root user - able to see devices with `aplay -L`

 In arch, it was essential to add the username to the group "audio".

-Raspbian Stretch (i.e. august 2017) supports Qt5 well.

-The releases section contains an AppImage developed under and for Raspbian Stretch on an RPI2.
+The releases section contains an AppImage developed under and for Raspbian Stretch on an RPI2 and RPI3.
 Note that libraries for the rtlsdr DABstick and/or the Airspy can be obtained from repositories for Raspbian Stretch.
 An API library for the SDRplay can be downloaded from  sdrplay.com

 Use is simple, install the libraries as needed, download the AppImage file, chmod 777 dabradio-ARM.AppImage to set the